 The SHINE results turned out to be quite controversial – both methods of insulin delivery were quite effective for people with the recent history of ischemic stroke.
 Over 20% of the study’s participants demonstrated the great outcome after a 90-day daisy blood sugar control, regardless of the chosen insulin delivery method.

 However, some people revealed an over-decreased level of blood sugar and they needed a more intense therapy and blood sugar management strategy.
 Aggressive glucose management didn’t bring an optimistic outcome for people with the history of an ischemic stroke.
 Surely, additional research has to be done to find the most effective treatment method for people who require regular glucose control after a stroke.
-To manage and monitor the blood sugar level on your own, you may require a special device or insulin shots that you can find in many popular online pharmacies, such as Walmart, World Trust Pharmacy and others.

 The risks of diabetes for people after recovering from a stroke

 When a person is diagnosed with diabetes, his or her blood sugar (glucose) levels are elevated above the recommended standard.
 Diabetes is a malfunction of the hormone insulin’s production.
 Insulin an essential hormone that builds a healthy metabolism and it is responsible for keeping blood sugar at the appropriate level.

 There are 2 major reasons for elevated blood sugar level: carbohydrates received from the food intake and glucose that appears in the bloodstream from the liver.
 This means that it is impossible to reduce the blood sugar level only by limiting the digestion of carbs.
 In this scenario, the liver will just increase the release of sugar into the bloodstream, and the blood glucose level will remain above the standard.